A checking account vs savings account both have unique benefits, and should not not be thought of as the same thing – just another bank account.

 - Liquidity: While checking accounts offer ultimate ease of access, savings accounts are still a very liquid investment that you can access 6 times per month.
 Plus, you can usually link your checking and savings account to easily transfer money between the two.

-- Interest Rates: As of February 2019, some savings accounts offer interest rates as high as 2% (some even higher).
+- Interest Rates: As of January 2020, some savings accounts offer interest rates as high as 2%.
 This interest helps battle inflation, even though it is low compared to historical S&P 500 returns.

 - Access: You can only withdraw funds 6 times per month.
 Though, 6 times is still a lot, and I don’t think this would be an issue for most people.